KevCaz/KevCaz.github.io/content/home/posts.md

 Since early 2017, I have started writing a blog with a couple of colleagues/friends with whom I share similar interests: ecology (at large), open-science, open-data, coding.
-If you think you may be interested in such topic you better check the blog hosted on the [LetiR website](https://letir.github.io/docs/) out!
+If you think you may be interested in such topic you better check out the blog hosted on the [LetiR website](https://letir.github.io/docs/) !